By: Dave Olsen

 Advantages of Metal Forging Process

-- Generally, have higher mechanical properties and better ductility (depending on alloy).
+- Metal Forgings generally, have higher mechanical properties and better ductility (depending on alloy).

 - Will typically handle impact better than castings.